 There’s no way around it my friend, you need an email list and a newsletter that you send out to your subscribers regularly.
 Plus a few other things that I’ll get into next.

 There may be affiliate links in this post which means I may receive a commission if you purchase something through a link.
 Please be assured that I only recommend products I personally use and love!

 Step 1 – Choose your email marketing provider

 If you want to send out emails as a business and not to your best friend or sis, you need to use a so-called email marketing provider.
 Don’t simply use your Gmail account to email your clients.
 Not only will you be breaking email marketing laws (yep, they exist), you’ll also have no real way to grow your list, because people can’t sign up for it.
 And the good news is, you can start for free, so there’s really no excuse!

 There are tons of options but the one platform that I recommend is ConvertKit because you have so many more options to grow your list while still being intuitive and easy to use.
 They have a free plan for up 300 subscribers where you can create multiple forms and landingpages and it’s great to get started.

 Here are just a few reasons why I love it:

 - The platform is well designed and extremely easy to use.

-- It comes with powerful tagging and segmentation features.
+- It comes with powerful tagging and segmentation features that you get with a paid plan, which starts at $9 per month.
 For example, you could exclude people who already signed up for your upcoming retreat when you send out a last-minute discount promo to everyone else.
 AND this is really easy to set up, too.